aleksns/dots-connector/README.md

 ![image](https://user-images.githubusercontent.com/75623459/144744867-50cdaed4-df19-4aac-b039-df56813251a5.png)

 ### Miscellaneous
-- `All button images are self-made, except github icon`
+- `All button images are self-made, (except Github logo which was taken from Github site)`
 - `Custom CSS`
 - `All buttons have 3 different states: normal, hover, active`